Asymptotics of Redistricting the $n\times n$ Grid: Conclusion.

-\section{Conclusion}
+\section{Conclusion.}

-We now have that $|\cP_n|$ grows exponentially in $n^2$, and the base of our lower and upper bound differ by about 2.
-We have also shown that the only plans that take up a non-zero fraction of $\cP_n$ are those with cut score on the order of $n^2$, the least compact possible.
-Thus, there are a lot of redistricting plans and most are not compact.
+We have shown that $|\cP_n|$ grows exponentially in $n^2$, and the base of our lower and upper bound differ by about 1.8.
+We have also shown that a typical plan is not compact, with cut score of the highest order possible.
+Thus, there are many redistricting plans and most are not compact.

-The proof of our upper bound generalizes quite easily to the case of $k=o(n^2)$ districts, as well as population imbalance in the districts.
-We imagine that the proof of the lower bound (and thus the compactness result) generalizes as well, with a bit more work to define the initial tilings we plan to perturb, when the number of districts $k$ is small, perhaps $k=o(n^{3/2})$.
+The proof of our upper bound generalizes quite easily to the case of $k \ll n^2$ districts, as well as population imbalance in the districts.
+In fact, our argument in the proof of Theorem \ref{thm:upper bound} explicitly ignored the population balance constraint.
+We imagine that the proof of the lower bound (and thus the compactness result) generalizes as well, with a bit more work to define the initial partial tilings, when the number of districts $k$ is small, perhaps $k=o(n^{3/2})$.

-We still do not know a lot about counting these tilings/graph partitions.
-Some interesting open problems include: \begin{enumerate} \item Can we extend our lower bound to districts with imbalance in size?

-\item Can we show that $|\cP_n|$ is increasing in $n$?
+There is still a lot that we do not know.
+For example, is $|\cP_n|$ increasing in $n$?
 There is no clear injection from $\cP_n\to \cP_{n+1}$ due to the change in the size of the tiles.
+Some other interesting open problems include: \begin{enumerate} \item Can the upper bound be improved?
+The only way to improve our current argument is to get a handle on the number of spanning trees which can be cut into balanced pieces.
+Recent progress on the question of cutting spanning trees into equal pieces can be found in \cite{cannon2024sampling}.

+\item Can the lower bound be extended to districts with imbalance in size?